-This secondary analysis from a randomised, controlled trial showed that four sessions of treadmill perturbation-based balance training (PBT) did not lead to long-term (≥ 6 months) improvements in the evaluated physical, cognitive, or sociopsychological measures.
-However, there was a significant short-term improvement from the pre- to post-training test in choice stepping reaction time, and dualtask gait speed favouring the PBT group.
+This secondary analysis from a randomised, controlled trial showed that four sessions of treadmill PBT did not lead to long-term ( $\geq 6$ months) improvements in the evaluated physical, cognitive or sociopsychological measures.
+However, there was a significant short-term improvement from the pretraining to post-training test in choice stepping reaction time and dual-task gait speed favouring the PBT group.

-Short-term effects of perturbation-based balance training
+Short-term effects of PBT

-PBT led to significantly greater improvements in the choice stepping reaction time from pre-training to post-training than regular treadmill walking (-49 ms, 95% CI -80 to -18).
-Choice stepping reaction time is a composite measure of fall risk that evaluates the ability to make quick and appropriate voluntary stepping responses to visual cues.[34]
-The improvement found in our study contrasts with Okubo et al. 2019, which showed that three slip and trip overground walkway PBT sessions had no beneficial effects on the choice stepping reaction time.
-[57] This discrepancy may be due to Okubo et al. 2019 having four stepping options in the reaction test, while our test only had two.[57]
-This may lead to the performance being more reliant on executive functions, which this and previous PBT studies have shown limited effects on.
-[58] However, in line with our results, Kurz et al. 2016 showed treadmill PBT significantly improved voluntary step execution onto one of two targets triggered by a somatosensory cue.[59]
-This improvement in voluntary step execution was achieved by a faster step initiation time which implies an enhanced central processing speed (CNS).[59]
-Furthermore, other PBT studies have also reported significant improvements in stepping reactions following either somatosensory or auditory cues.
-[60-62] Our study, however, is the first to show that PBT improves voluntary stepping performance to visual cues.
-Collectively, PBT may induce adaptations within the CNS that benefit gait adaptability, which is important in fall prevention [63].
-Still, while there is no established minimally clinically important difference regarding choice stepping reaction time, the 7% improvement after PBT is smaller than the 13% difference previously found between fallers and non-fallers.[34]
+PBT led to significantly greater improvements in the choice stepping reaction time from pretraining to

+Protected by copyright, including for uses related to text post-training than regular treadmill walking (-49 ms, 95% CI -80 to -18).
+Choice stepping reaction time is a composite measure of fall risk that evaluates the ability to make quick and appropriate voluntary stepping responses to visual cues.
+The improvement found in our study contrasts with, which showed that three slip and trip overground walkway PBT sessions had no beneficial effects on the choice stepping reaction time.
+This Ē ping options in the reaction test while our test only had g two.
+This may lead to the parts reliant on executive functions, which this and previous PBT studies have shown limited effects on.
+However, in line with our results, Kurz et al showed treadmill PBT , and significantly improved voluntary step execution onto one of two targets triggered by a somatosensory cue.
+This improvement in voluntary step execution was achieved by a faster step initiation time which implies an enhanced central processing speed.
+Furthermore, other PBT studies have also reported significant improvements in stepping reactions following either somatosensory b or auditory cues.59-61 Our study, however, is the first to b show that PBT improves voluntary stepping performance to visual cues.
+Collectively, PBT may induce adaptations within the central nervous system that benefit gait adaptability, which is important in fall prevention.
+Still, while there is no established minimally clinically important difference regarding choice stepping reaction time, the 7% improvement after PBT is smaller than the 13% difference previously found between fallers and non-fallers.

-Our results also identified significant improvements from the pre-training to post-training test favouring PBT in dual-task gait speed (0.05 m/s, 95% CI 0.01 to 0.09); yet, these improvements were below the limit of minimal clinically important difference (gait speed: 0.10 m/s).[64,65] No other physical and cognitive measures showed a between-group difference following PBT.
-Supporting these findings, studies applying multidirectional perturbations within three to five sessions showed no improvements in physical measures of strength, static balance, and gait.
-[23,57,66] Likewise, a single session of 96 waist pull perturbations on a treadmill did not lead to changes in the executive function evaluated using the TMT.[58]
-However, in contrast to our results, studies including longer training intervention (≥ 4 weeks) in community-dwelling older adults and Parkinson's patients have been able to show improvements in various physical, cognitive, and sociopsychological measures.
-[25,27,28]].
-In summary, our results indicate that adaptations to PBT interventions are highly task-specific, but some research may imply that higher dosages could lead to better transfer effects.[13,14,18] Lastly, the PBT intervention failed to show significant between-group differences in the sociopsychological measures.
-However, close-to-perfect concerns about falling and quality of life scores at pre-training enforced a ceiling effect leaving almost no room for improvement.
+Our results also identified significant improvements from the pretraining to post-training test favouring PBT in dual-task gait speed (0.05 m/s, 95% CI 0.01 to 0.09); yet, these improvements were below the limit of minimal clinically important difference (gait speed: 0.10 m/s).
+No other physical and cognitive measures showed a betweengroup difference following PBT.
+Supporting these findings, studies applying multidirectional perturbations within 3-5 sessions showed no improvements in physical measures of strength, static balance and gait.
+Likewise, a single session of 96 waist pull perturbations on a treadmill did not lead to changes in the executive function evaluated using the TMT.
+However, in contrast to our results, studies including longer training intervention ( $\geq$ 4 weeks) in community-dwelling older adults and Parkinson's patients have been able to show improvements in various physical, cognitive and sociopsychological measures.
+In summary, our results indicate that adaptations to PBT interventions are highly task-specific, but some research may imply that higher dosages could lead to better transfer effects.

+Lastly, the PBT intervention failed to show significant between-group differences in the sociopsychological measures.
+However, close-to-perfect concerns about falling and quality of life scores at pretraining enforced a ceiling effect leaving almost no room for improvement.
 Therefore, future studies should evaluate these parameters in participants exposed to substantial concerns about falling and low quality of life.

-Long-term effects of perturbation-based balance training
+Long-term effects of PBT